realyxy695/DTW-Speech-Cognition/README.md

 # DTW-Speech-Cognition
 Homework of the course 'Speech Signal Process'.
-Able to recoginize the number 0 to 9 in Chinese.
+Able to recoginize the number from 0 to 9 in Chinese.

 * \data：Conclude test datas and train datas
 * block.m：Split the speech signal